 What’s especially nice about this is that you can create multiple investing goals, each with its own portfolio and deposit schedule.
 Trading 212 also has built-in calculators to help you determine how much you’ll need to deposit each week or each month to reach your financial goals.

-Trading 212 also has a demo account that’s completely free to use.
+Trading 212 also has a demo account that’s completely free to use with paper money, you can read more on our Freetrade vs Trading 212 comparison, but you can see how Trading 212 is a superior platform in terms of the demo account they offer.
 You don’t even need to open an account with the broker to try out the platform.
 The demo account starts you out with £50,000 and can be reset at any time.

 Trading 212 also offers a mobile trading app for iOS and Android devices.
 This includes virtually all of the features of the web-based trading platform, although we found that it can feel somewhat crowded at times.